christopherahern/do-PPCHE/README.md

     git submodule update --init

-Once you've structured the repository, run the make script, which outputs the data to `data/do-support.txxt`:
+Once you've structured the repository, run the make script, which outputs the data to `data/do-support.txt`:

     make all

-As a point of reference, `make.sh` takes about 13 minutes to run on a desktop with other applications running:
+As a point of reference, generating the data set takes about 14 minutes to run on a desktop with other applications running:

-    time ./make.sh
+    time make all

 If you want to remove the intermediate files, run: